How to Cite Books in CSE

 Example:

-List entry: Thomas H. Forthcoming 2017.
-How does B2B work: becoming a pro in working with businesses.
-Baltimore (MD): Johns Hopkins University Press.
-In-text: (Thomas 2017)
+List entry: Thomas H. Forthcoming 2025.
+Becoming a pro in working with businesses.
+Johns Hopkins University Press.

 Download Citation